William de Essendon: Later years

 He stepped down as Treasurer in 1300, but served a second term in 1304–5.
 The Exchequer records show that in 1304 Master William de Wymondham, the Keeper of the Royal Exchanges at London and Canterbury, sent him a large quantity of silver and a number of stamps for coining money from the silver.

 He was still alive in 1314 when Master William de la Ryvere appointed him as his attorney.
 De la Ryvere was a senior Crown servant who in 1309-10 had acted as the English envoy to the powerful Irish chieftain Gilla Isu Ruad O'Reilly to ensure his neutrality in the forthcoming clash between the English and another branch of the O'Reilly clan.
 Essendon's instructions were to act for De la Ryvere in a lawsuit for debt in the Court of Exchequer (Ireland) against the Prior of the Holy Trinity, Dublin.

-In an age when Irish Crown officials were regularly accused of incompetence, maladministration and corruption, Essendon enjoyed an enviable reputation for efficiency and honesty.
+Contemporary Irish Crown officials were frequently accused of incompetence, maladministration, and corruption.
+Essendon was regarded by contemporaries as efficient and honest in office.